 Silme Domingo & Gene Viernes Scholarship in Labor Studies

 $5,500 scholarship for students entering or transferring into the University of Washington

-The Domingo-Viernes Scholarship annually provides $5,500 in financial support to undergraduate students entering or transferring into the University of Washington who are committed to the principles of justice and equality and have demonstrated financial need.
-It is also available to University of Washington's three campuses (Seattle, Tacoma, or Bothell) are eligible.
+The Domingo-Viernes Scholarship annually provides $5,500 in financial support to graduate or undergraduate students entering or transferring into the University of Washington who are committed to the principles of justice and equality and have demonstrated financial need.
+Students at any of the University of Washington's three campuses (Seattle, Tacoma, or Bothell) are eligible.